 Learners acquire knowledge of their own language and culture dynamically, and the search for new knowledge stems from their motivation, expertise, and future career choices, especially among professional linguists and public speakers (Breen 1985).
-This is also true with regard to online intercultural exchanges from which participants gain original insights of not only their peers' language - manifested in the way they speak, pronounce words, and form expressions -but also their culture - the way they live, do things, articulate ideas, and understand concepts (Lamy and Goodfellow 2010).
+This is also true with regard to telecollaboration from which participants gain original insights of not only their peers' language - manifested in the way they speak, pronounce words, and form expressions -but also their culture - the way they live, do things, articulate ideas, and understand concepts (Lamy and Goodfellow 2010).
 Many participants of online lingua-cultural exchanges share information about their language and culture based on their pre-existing, often limited, lingua-cultural knowledge.

-Paradoxically, the abundance of highly specialised but easily searchable knowledge on the Internet (Jones and Kucker 2001) for anyone possessing a smartphone or computer may be the reason for Internet-mediated language exchanges eventually turning into a demotivating activity in which participants' expectations of new cultural and linguistic knowledge are not met during online intercultural exchanges.
+Paradoxically, the abundance of highly specialized but easily searchable knowledge on the Internet (Jones and Kucker 2001) for anyone possessing a smartphone or computer may be the reason for Internet-mediated language exchanges eventually turning into a demotivating activity in which participants' expectations of new cultural and linguistic knowledge are not met during online intercultural exchanges.
 Thus, online language and intercultural exchanges should be designed considering learners' awareness of their own culture and language, its uniqueness and originality and, importantly, the level of knowledge credibility to be shared between online exchange partners.
 Byram (1997, 53) proposed the concept of 'critical cultural awareness', defined as an ability to evaluate critically and on the basis of explicit criteria, perspective, practices and products in one's own and other cultures and countries.
 Similarly, Risager (2007) suggested that intercultural competence comprises knowledge, skills, and attitudes at the interface between several cultural areas, including the students' own culture and a target culture.

-Our review of the literature showed that online intercultural exchanges to date have been extensively studied in relation to intercultural communication, but no major studies have been carried out to explore a systematic connection between online exchange and intra-cultural communication and learning.
+Our review of the literature showed that telecollaboration to date have been extensively studied in relation to intercultural communication, but no major studies have been carried out to explore a systematic connection between online exchange and intra-cultural communication and learning.
 In the next section, we introduce the inquiry-based model of online intercultural exchanges aimed at filling this gap, thus yielding both conceptual and practical implications for designing online intercultural exchanges.

-Incorporating Inquiry-based learning into Online Intercultural Exchange
+3. Incorporating Inquiry-based learning into telecollaboration

-Existing cases reveal that online intercultural exchange necessitates the presence of two or more linguistically and culturally distinct groups of individuals whose goal is to learn about each other's language and culture through various Internet-mediated activities, such as information exchange, comparison and analysis, and collaboration and product creation.
-In this conventional form, learners on both sides consider themselves representatives of their culture and native speakers of their language, viewing each other as possessors of authentic cultural and linguistic knowledge.
-We encounter four problems related to this approach, as shown in Figure 1.
+Existing cases reveal that online intercultural exchange necessitates the presence of two or more linguistically and culturally distinct groups of individuals whose goal is to learn about each other's language and culture through various Internet-mediated activities, such as information exchange, comparison and analysis, and collaboration and product creation (See, Figure 1).